llamaxyz/llama/documentation/ActionCreation.md

   - **Executed**: This state signifies that the action has been executed successfully.
 Reached by sucessfully calling `executeAction`.

-We can call the `getActionState` method on `LlamaCore` to get the current state of a given action
+We can call the `getActionState` method on `LlamaCore` to get the current state of a given action.

 ## Permissioning Action Creation